Religion in Azerbaijan: Older religions

-Very little is known about pre-Christian and pre-Islam Azerbaijani mythology; sources are mostly Hellenic historians like Strabo and based on archeological evidence.
+Very little is known about pre-Christian and pre-Islamic Azerbaijani mythology; sources are mostly Hellenic historians like Strabo and based on archeological evidence.
 Strabo names the gods of the sun, the sky, and above all, the moon.

 Multiculturalism in Azerbaijan

 There are 1802 Mosques, 10 Synagogues, 5 Eastern Orthodox, 1 Catholic, 4 Georgian Orthodox, 1 Lutheran church and other places of worship in Azerbaijan.
 The Red Town of Guba has been home to Jews since the 13th century with their unique language, specific customs and traditions and is believed to be the world's only all-Jewish town outside Israel.
 There are 2 schools for Jewish children, and 2 synagogues in the town.

 Article 25 and 44 of the Constitution of Azerbaijan grants equality of rights and liberties of everyone, irrespective of race, nationality, religion, language, sex, origin, financial position, occupation, political convictions, membership in political parties, trade unions and other public organizations.
-President of Azerbaijan declared 2016 to be the “Year of Multiculturalism”.
+President of Azerbaijan Ilham Aliyev declared 2016 to be the "Year of Multiculturalism".